• Link to X

 “So as far my legacy goes, I’d like to be remembered as someone who was as determined as they were… to leave something behind that causes people to take pause, to experience in the work something that strengthens their ability to feel connected.”

 The exhibition in the Frank Gehry designed space incorporates a wide range of mixed media: painting, sculpture, photography, and collage.
 With Safe Passage James Macdonell creates a sacred space for us to reflect on our respective passages as vessels on this journey.
 It confronts us to view our lives differently and acknowledge mutual beliefs, connections and or disconnections.
-It reminds us of the hidden beauty in mundane things, and that great art and great lives are both built on and arise from small meaningful acts.
+It points toward the beauty hidden in mundane things.
+It is a reminder that art and life have something in common: that their greatness endures only when it is built upon, and arises from, small meaningful acts.

 Artist Statement: